* As an Amazon affiliate, this site earns from qualifying purchases.

 Mark 12:28b-34 is the Gospel for the 31st Sunday in Ordinary Time Year B. In this passage, Jesus teaches in the temple, emphasizing the importance of loving God fully and loving one’s neighbor as oneself.
 He challenges the religious leaders’ understanding of the Scriptures and exposes their self-serving motives.
 Jesus’ teachings highlight true discipleship, calling for genuine devotion to God and care for others over personal status and wealth.

-Homilies and Reflections for the 31st Sunday in Ordinary Time Year B
+Homilies and Commentaries for the 31st Sunday in Ordinary Time Year B

 Sunday October 31, 2027